AquaROM: shape optimization pipeline for soft swimmers using parametric reduced order models: Results and discussion

-The EoMs~\eqref{eq:EoMs_nonlinear} and~\eqref{eq:red_EoMs} are solved using the Newmark-$\beta$ integration scheme~\citep{geradin2015mechanical}, with a time step of 0.02~\si{s} and a horizon of 2~\si{s}.
+\MD{In order to solve the EoMs~\eqref{eq:EoMs_nonlinear} and~\eqref{eq:red_EoMs}, several numerical parameters need to be specified.} The EoMs are solved using the Newmark-$\beta$ integration scheme~\citep{geradin2015mechanical}, with a time step of 0.02~\si{s} and a horizon of 2~\si{s}. \MD{The sensitivity~\eqref{eq:def_sensitivity} is computed without solving a separate ODE, but equivalently by using the Jacobian of the EoMs and computing the residual with respect to the optimization parameters, following~\cite{bruls2008sensitivity}}.
 The optimization horizon of the cost function~\eqref{eq:cost_function} is set to the last 0.1~\si{s} ($n=96$, $N=101$).
-The simulations are performed using a Saint Venant-Kirchhoff material model and linear tetrahedra FEs, the numbers of which vary across the numerical experiments.

 We set the density of the fluid to $\rho=1000$~\si{kg/m^3}.
 The actuation signals applied to the muscle elements shown in \Cref{fig:A_muscles_placement_VM} are opposite sinusoids with a frequency of 1~\si{Hz} and an amplitude~$a=0.2$.
 The actuation stiffness $k$ varies between experiments, affecting the overall oscillation of the tail.
-We choose these simple-to-model signals because the focus of this work is shape optimization, and discuss limitations and future developments for actuation optimization in \Cref{sec:07_conclusion_future_work}.
+We choose these simple-to-model signals because the focus of this work is shape optimization, and discuss limitations and future developments for actuation optimization in \Cref{sec:07_conclusion_future_work}. \MD{First results in that direction are presented in \Cref{sec:multi_obj_co_opti}.}